Lior Navok: Style and Aesthetics

 Navok’s interest in socio-political issues topics can also be sensed in some of his theatrical works, such as An unserem Fluss.
 His oratorio And the Trains Kept Coming: Slavery Document No. 3 directly tackles the issue of the Allies’ role during the Holocaust, using a libretto based on official documents from the period.

-Another major facet of Navok’s dramatic muse is his music for children – e.g., The Little Mermaid for narrator and chamber orchestra (2006), and the musical stories The Adventures of Pinnochio (2009) and Brave Little Timmy (2019).
+Another major facet of Navok’s dramatic muse is his music for children – e.g., The Little Mermaid for narrator and chamber orchestra (2006), and the musical stories The Adventures of Pinocchio (2009) and Brave Little Timmy (2019).
 This latter work is based on Navok’s own libretto – a variation on Prokofiev’s Peter and the Wolf in which the child protagonist befriends the wolf rather than capturing him.
 This work served as the basis for Navok’s first children’s book, published in Hebrew in 2023.

 His more intimate vocal works are written for ensembles ranging from standard Lieder scoring (single voice and piano), through more unusual combinations (e.g., soprano and percussion in the semi-theatrical Dialogues), to voice and orchestra, setting texts in various languages and traditions, including Biblical texts in the original Hebrew; Israeli poets Leah Goldberg, Dan Pagis and others; Emily Dickinson, Antonio Machado, and others.

 Navok also composed several works for solo piano – including several cycles of semi-programmatic miniatures (e.g., The Old Photo Box), whose movements can be interpreted both as independent works and as parts of a larger whole.
 As a pianist-composer, Navok created four solo works through the process of real-time composition – i.e., the creation of musical works by the performer-composer, combining partially pre-determined shapes and materials with a degree of improvisatory freedom, without musical notation.
 The resulting compositions – Urban Nocturnes, Inner Landscapes, From the Log of a Longing Captain and Time Junctions – were released as audio recordings.

 Navok applies similar real-time-composition techniques in his collaborative work with Stephen Hornstein and Jeffrey Kowalsky.
 Together, these three musicians form the Butterfly Effect Ensemble, which specializes in creating live scores for silent films from the early days of the cinema up to 1929.